 [H1] Conclusions

-Recent years have witnessed a revolution in our understanding of cancer.
+The last 15 years have witnessed a revolution in our understanding of cancer.
 The integration of genomic and developmental biology has shown that morphologically similar cancers comprise discrete subtypes, driven by different genetic alterations, which likely arise from distinct cell lineages.
 These data help to explain why cancers once regarded as histologically homogeneous diseases have a discrepant range of characteristics.
 Improved understanding is also leading to the development of completely new treatment approaches for cancer, such as immunotherapies, and novel ways to test such therapies, such as adaptive trial designs.
 However, the successes achieved with these improvements have not occurred equally across all forms of cancer.
 Of particular note, the treatment of most childhood and adult brain tumours is at an impasse, with no new, more effective therapies being developed in the past 30 years.
 Thus, all available evidence suggests that the current preclinical and clinical research approaches to curing brain tumours are ineffective.

 Herein, we have summarized seven major challenges to progress that must be overcome if we are to produce the sea change in brain tumour therapy that has long been awaited by patients and their families.
-Some of these challenges might seem to be self-evident; however, each will require a profound change in practice and investment.
+Some of these challenges might seem to be self-evident; however, each will require a profound change in research and clinical practice and investment.
 In order to truly redesign the brain tumour research and treatment pipeline, and to leverage the full spectrum of neuroscience research, modest improvements in the level of interdisciplinary collaborations among otherwise siloed research groups will not be sufficient.
 We envisage a much more substantial congregation of experts and infrastructure, focused on the task of curing brain tumours.
 This call reflects the need to practice brain tumour research differently; to identify, convene, and support teams of scientists and clinicians who focus specifically and urgently on the need to improve the lives of patients with brain tumours.
 This approach must be different from the largely ad hoc and predominantly poorly structured brain tumour collaborations and ‘programmes’ that currently exist in most academic centres.
 The hard reality is that the current efforts at various universities and aligned clinical environments around the world have failed to adequately improve the understanding and treatment of patients with brain tumours.
 Nevertheless, this approach would probably be easiest to implement within the context of existing academic settings in order to engage with, and closely incorporate disciplines not traditionally involved in brain tumour research, such as engineering, chemistry, physics and mathematics.

 As we seek to better understand the role of the TME and aim to develop more predictive preclinical model systems, we need to take a long hard look at the current model systems.
 Many of these clearly do not adequately reflect all of the nonmalignant and malignant cell types that comprise brain tumours and have failed to accurately predict treatments that will be effective for testing in clinical trials.
 Only systems that are proven to model clinically relevant aspects of tumour biology should be used as evidence to guide the initiation of clinical trials.
 Furthermore, through reverse translation, we should refine the use of or entirely remove models that fail to predict clinical efficacy.